 After I moved to Coimbatore in 2016, I became part of the Coimbatore Cycling.
 Soon, Satish and Manju started accompanying me on my routine Saturday rides.
 More than a ride, it is all about the conversations and post-ride coffee sponsored by Satish.
 The only challenge with them are they prefer a familiar route; and long rides are restricted on special occasions like Independence Day and Republic Day rides – Understandable, given that they have ‘family duties’ on Saturday.
 The rides are fairly regular, if all three of us are in town and not engaged in other commitments.
 I continued pursuing my long rides and few adventurous rides as a solo affair.

 These solitary rides give plenty of time for me have conversations with myself on issues as diverse as colours in a kaleidoscope.
-It gives me time to criticise myself, demonstrate a non-existing expertise in everything, play devil’s advocate on my thought process, draw plans for ‘changing the world,’ before getting grouded when I am reminded of the pending items on my ‘to-do’ list.
+It gives me time to criticise myself, demonstrate a non-existing expertise in everything, play devil’s advocate on my thought process, draw plans for ‘changing the world,’ before getting grounded by a reminder of pending items on my ‘to-do’ list.
 As RK Narayan writes in ‘The World of Nagaraj’

 ‘What is going on?’ she asked, surprised.
 ‘Are you talking to yourself?’